BRIDLE YOUR TONGUE (Part 2)

 The wisdom and power of God to bridle, tame or control your tongue is available in Christ Jesus, the Word that became flesh and dwelt among us (John 1:14).

 Therefore, if you begin to prayerfully and constantly imbibe or treasure God’s words in your heart and mind, your speech will “always be with grace, seasoned with salt, that you may know how you ought to answer each one.”
 (Col. 4:6 NKJV).

-Many believers today seem to be unable to bridle, tame or control their tongues because they are slothful in imbibing God’s Word and thus their minds are not being sanctified, ruled and controlled by God’s word (Psa.
+Many believers today seem to be unable to bridle, tame or control their tongues because they are slothful in imbibing the truths of God’s Word and thus their minds are not being sanctified, ruled and controlled by God’s Word (Psa.
 119:11, 37:31, 40:8, Deut.
 6:6).

 If the word of Christ dwells richly in you through a prayerful and diligent reading, hearing, studying, memorizing, meditating in, and confessing God’s word; your tongue will be a wholesome tongue.

 Moreover, as a believer, you are expected to consciously and constantly present your tongue as an instrument of righteousness to God.

 Paul admonishes, “And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.”
 (Rom.
 6:13 NKJV).